A Unified Data Representation Learning for Non-parametric Two-sample Testing: Representation-learning Two-sample Testing

+and the objective will be slightly varied with some penalization terms depending on different AE-based algorithms, such as variational auto-encoder \citep{Kingma_2019} or wasserstein auto-encoder \citep{tolstikhin2019wassersteinautoencoders}.
+After training, $\phi^*(z_i)$ is called the IR of $z_i$.

-\textbf{Learning DRs.} Then, utilize the featurizer from the representation learning model and concatenate with a classification layer to form a binary classifier model.
-The combined model is fine-tuned on $\mathcal{S}_{\rm tr}$, applying a \emph{cross-entropy} (CE) loss function to compare the output of SSL-C2ST with the label of samples.
-Specifically, we aim to learn a function $g^*$ such that ${\rm Pr}_{(z_i, l_i) \sim \mathcal{S}} \left[g \circ \phi^*(z_i) \neq l_i \right]$ can be minimized on $S$, which can be implemented by the following surrogate objective.
+\textbf{Learning DRs.} Then, utilize the featurizer $\phi^*$ from the representation learning model and concatenate with either an MLP $g$ or a deep kernel $k$ to form a final model $\mathcal{M}$.
+The combined model is fine-tuned on $\mathcal{S}_{\rm tr}$, focusing on maximizing the distance of MLP's output of two samples or the test power of MMD regarding the two samples.
+Formally, for MLP-based $\mathcal{M} := g \circ \phi^*$, we aim to learn a function $g^*$ on $\mathcal{S}_{\rm tr}$ by minimizing

+where $ \ell_{\rm DR}(\phi^*(z_i),l_i, g)$ can be empirically implemented using a loss function such as \emph{binary cross entropy} (BCE) loss, defined for binary classification as: